MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 HVA uses an agent-based approach in which an ‘agent’ is installed on the database server.
 This is due to HVA’s need to read the change data capture transaction logs.

-The setup for an Oracle Database is relatively simple.
 HVA currently supports Generic Oracle and Oracle RAC services.
 The setup follows these high level steps:

 - Choose and configure the type of connection to the source database.
 These options include:
   - Direct